stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

 2. Create two more keras models, one which focuses on its "content" and the other model on its "context".
 Furthermore, be able to predict what type of news article do we have - reliable or unreliable.
 3. As a bonus, I like to add linguistic analysis.
 4. Build a dashboard using [Dash](https://dash.plot.ly/).

+---

+#### Footnotes

+[^1]: It seems that the website opensources.co does not exist anymore.
+Therefore, and just in case you might be interested, here is the original [CSV file](https://github.com/osterburg/news-content-capstone-project/blob/master/data/sources.csv) I start of using for that project.